buildingidgr/dialplan/DEVELOPER_GUIDE.md

 1. **Hash Key Requirement**:
    - When `submitOnHash: true` is set, Routee **will NOT POST to the eventURL** unless the user presses the hash key (`#`)
-   - **This means**: If a user presses "1" but forgets to press "#", you will receive NO webhook call
+   - **This means**: If a user presses "1" but forgets to press "#", Routee will not POST to your eventURL endpoint
    - The PAUSE verb will complete, the fallback PLAY will execute, and the call will end
    - **Developer Impact**: You cannot track partial input.
 You'll only receive complete submissions (with #) or empty/timeout submissions
    - **User Instructions**: Always instruct users to "press 1 followed by the hash key" in your audio messages

-3. **Empty Input Behavior**:
+2. **Empty Input Behavior**:
    - Routee posts `collectedTones: ""` **when the call ends**
    - This happens if the user doesn't press "#" before the dialplan completes
    - The PAUSE → fallback PLAY sequence keeps the call alive long enough for users to respond
    - Empty `collectedTones` indicates the user didn't complete input (either pressed digits without "#" or pressed nothing at all)

-4. **Timing**: If call ends before PAUSE completes, Routee may not POST to webhook at all
+3. **Timing**: If call ends before PAUSE completes, Routee may not POST to the eventURL at all

 ### Solution for Timing Issue

 The dialplan structure `PLAY → COLLECT → PAUSE → PLAY` ensures:
 - User has 7 seconds to respond during PAUSE
-- If user presses "1#", Routee interrupts and POSTs to webhook
+- If user presses "1#", Routee interrupts and POSTs to eventURL
 - If no input, fallback PLAY executes and call ends gracefully
 - This prevents premature call termination